 The Miami Springs Golf Course is the oldest municipal golf course in South Florida.
 In fact, the Miami Open golf tournament was held at the Springs Golf Course from 1925 – 1955.
 That predates the 1926 incorporation of “Country Club Estates”…the original name for the City of Miami Springs.

-According to an article published by ESPN, in the late 1940s, a black man named Garth Reeves would play golf at the Miami Springs Golf and Country Club on Mondays (when the City would mow the grass and put on the sprinklers).
+According to an article published by ESPN, in the late 1940s, a black man named Garth Reeves would play golf at the Miami Springs Golf and Country Club on Mondays when the City of Miami (which used to own and operate the golf course) would mow the grass and put on the sprinklers.
 That was the day black golfers were allowed to play on the course.
 However, Mr. Reeves, who had studied at FAMU and served in World War II, felt that as an American, he had the right to play on any day he wanted.
 In June of 1949, Mr. Reeves showed up to play golf with some friends on a Wednesday.
 He was denied access and with the help of the NAACP, filed suit against the City of Miami.
-(The City of Miami owned and operated the Miami Springs Golf Course until it was sold back to the City of Miami Springs back in the late 1990s.).
+(The City of Miami owned and operated the Miami Springs Golf Course until it was sold back to the City of Miami Springs in the late 1990s.).

 According to the article, the case lingered in the court system for years, but it got the job done.
 Eventually, the City of Miami dropped the Monday-Only rule.
 And the integration led to a winter tournament created by a New York based black golf promoter called Ray Mitchell.
 The winter event was dubbed the North-South tournament.
 And it drew some of the biggest names from the black community including “golfers, entertainers, politicians, businessmen, and pro athletes to Miami” for the weeklong event held every February.